xnuter/concurrency-demo-benchmarks/benches/README.md

 ### Benchmark 2.
 Summing an array

-Semantically, this is the same operation - as for the benchmark 1, but designed to hide from the compiler the fact that it's all `1`s to add:
+Semantically, this is the same operation - as for the benchmark 1, but designed to hide from the compiler the fact that it's all `1`s to add and make it more _realistic_:

 ```rust
 fn sum_batched(observations: &[usize], counter: &AtomicUsize) {